 On May 16, 2016, the Company consolidated its issued and outstanding common shares on a 5 for 1 basis which resulted in 17,459,284 shares outstanding post-consolidation.
-All references to common shares, stock options and warrants in these condensed consolidated interim financial statements have been adjusted to reflect this change.
+All references to common shares, stock options and warrants in these consolidated financial statements have been adjusted to reflect this change.